siyuan-bruce/siyuan-bruce.github.io/_posts/2022-06-01-Data Scraper for Beginner.md

 ```

 ## 5. Conclusion
-The difficulty in data scraper is to simulate the request.
-Therefore, we need to carefully interact with the website and find where its data comes from.
-And then we can get it!
-In some cases, we may use **post** method to get data that needs params in the request.
-But it would not be the hard part.
+The challenge in data scraping lies in simulating the request.
+Therefore, it is crucial to closely interact with the website and determine the source of its data.
+Once we have identified it, we can proceed to acquire the data.
+In certain instances, we may need to use the post method to obtain data that requires parameters in the request, but this should not pose a significant difficulty.